outdreamer/build-a-cure/docs/specific_problem_analysis/govt/info_problems.md

     - organize markets for different forms of govt
       - offer relocation assistance to citizens who voted against dictators from different countries so anti-dictator voters can easily organize into one democracy
+        - this is also a way to determine actual voter counts in elections
+          - whoever opts to move to the new democracy probably voted against the dictator
+          - whoever voted for the dictator but changes their mind can be moved to an interim semi-democracy to filter criminals who intend to exploit democratic freedoms

     - automatically inject certainty from organization in risk games (involving randomness/luck) to favor lower-income players